securin-aspm/securin-maven-plugin/README.md

 # Securin Maven plugin

-Securin plugin is designed to seamlessly integrate into your Maven build process, enabling you to perform SCA/Secrets/IAC scans right from your developer environment.
+Securin plugin is designed to seamlessly integrate into your Maven build process, enabling you to perform SCA/Secrets/Container Image scans right from your developer environment.
 Its capabilities extend beyond simple scanning; it provides a comprehensive suite of features:

 ## Vulnerability Identification